 Each example of recovery software listed on this page has it’s own particular use, it’s own specific method to recover data or files and to some degree that method comes as a result of the history of the product or it’s manufacturer.

-There are other pages on this site go into more detail about some of the technicalities and exact procedures of data recovery and those can be found in the “Optical Discs” menu in the side bar.
+There are other pages on this site go into more detail about some of the technicalities and exact procedures of data recovery and those can be found in the top menu of the side bar.